 The board’s annual financial statement shall be handed to the guild’s appointed auditor on March 1st at the latest.

 The board shall not appoint auditors.
 Audits shall be undertaken yearly and reviewed by a suitable person.
 The annual financial statement shall be submitted on April 1st at the latest.

 § 10 Yearly general meeting

 The yearly general meeting is the guild’s highest decision-making body.
-The yearly general meeting shall be held every year before the month of May, at a time and a place designated by the board.
+The yearly general meeting shall be held every year before the end of the year, at a time and a place designated by the board.

 Invitations to the yearly general meeting shall be sent in writing to all members one month before the yearly general meeting at the latest and two weeks before an extra yearly meeting at the latest.

 The following shall take place at the yearly general meeting: